Will Zero UI Overtake Screen-based Interfaces?

 If you look back at the evolution of interfaces, it’s clear that UI design is heading towards more human forms of interactivity.
 By removing the physical interfaces and unnatural behaviors we’ve become accustomed to, communicating with our devices is slowly becoming a more natural experience.
 In other words, we’re finally teaching machines how to speak our language.

-Not only can zero interface technology reduce our reliance on screens — something that’s proven to improve our health and connection with others — but it can also make technology more useful, safe, and inclusive than ever before.
+Not only can zero interface technology reduce our reliance on screens — something that’s proven to improve our health and connection with others — but with tactile feedback, it can also make technology more intuitive, user-friendly, safe, and inclusive than ever before.

 Designing experiences beyond the screen

 Looking to lower your energy bill?
-There’s a zero UI application for that, too.
+Zero UI technologies are transformative innovations that could revolutionize various sectors.
 Nest Thermostat learns what temperature you prefer and builds a schedule around it.
 Not only can it save energy by detecting when you’re not home, but it can also alert you when there’s cleaner or cheaper energy available.

 Challenges to realizing zero UI